What Is Evangelism?

 Think about the last time you shared good news with someone else.
 Maybe you had a positive life event and immediately texted your closest friend.
 Or you might have had a great latte at a coffee shop, and you want your coffee-obsessed friend to share your experience.
 What did you do when you shared the news?
 You evangelized.

+First, let's define evangelism.
 Evangelism simply means sharing good news.
 If you’ve heard the word evangelism before, it’s probably been connected to faith in Jesus.
+Sharing the gospel not only conveys the good news of Jesus but also offers the promise of eternal life.
 That’s because evangelism is a word many Christians use to describe any action that tells the story of Jesus’ life, death, and resurrection.
 If you’d like more info on the story of Jesus, check out this post.

 The hope of evangelism is that a person might place their trust in Jesus, accept the forgiveness He offers, and start a relationship with Him.
 In many Christian communities, this is called salvation—and it’s followed by getting to know God better and learning to live like Jesus.
 But evangelism is about so much more than just individual salvation.
 Evangelism is how God builds His kingdom, welcomes people into heaven, and brings heaven to earth.